 b) Score at least 55% on one of the three common exams (Hourly I, Hourly II, or Final); and

-Dictionary of Word Roots and Combining Forms, Donald Borror - knowing the etymology of biological terms can be helpful in learning and remembering the terms.
-This Dictionary provides quick access to etymologies; it is not a required resource.
+Dictionary of Word Roots and Combining Forms, Donald Borror - knowing the etymology of biological terms can be helpful in learning and remembering them and this dictionary provides quick access to etymologies.

 Students should continue to check WebReg to see if a spot has opened; special permission is not given for full sections.
 If students are not registered by the start of classes, they should go to the first lecture meeting anyway, but continue to check WebReg.
-There is no waiting list for General Biology.
+For wait list information, please go to: Wait List Sign Up for Spring 2023 Courses .
 Students must be officially registered to attend a Workshop.

 Dr. Gregg Transue – Course Director

 Biological Sciences Building, Douglass Campus